Code-Institute-Submissions/portfolio-6/readme.md

 4. Tiles (Skills) - A neat and elegant way to present my skills
 5. Tiles (Timeline) - A neat and elegant way to present my education and experience
 6. Tiles (Social Media) - A neat and elegant way to present my active social media accounts
+7. Parallax Summary Div's - Allowing visitors to glance at a quick summary
+8. Contact Form (Firebase) - Allowing visitors to get in touch by filling out the form

 ### Features yet to be implemented

-1. Parallax Summary Div's - Allowing visitors to glance at a quick summary
-2. TypeWriter effect on IE - allowing visitors to see my specialist skills
+1. TypeWriter effect on IE - allowing visitors to see my specialist skills
-3. Contact Form (Firebase) - Allowing visitors to get in touch by filling out the form
-4. Implement CSS Grid for IE 10 and 11.
+2. Implement CSS Grid for IE 10 and 11
+3. Portfolio Modals (Instead of just linking to external site)

 <br />
 <br />